Skip to content

 2. Subscription message processing

-Scale when needing to increase concurrency for Auth Link, subscription message processing
+Scale when needing to increase Sync API, subscription message processing concurrency

 worker-7